UnSciPreneur/sharingDApp/README.md

 This project has been implemented with the friendly support of the Bosch IoT Lab (www.iot-lab.ch).

+## Using the camera to detect QR Codes

+**Warning:** Modern browsers (e.g. Chrome 57.0) do not grant access to the camera to scripts that have not been loaded over HTTPS.
+The only exception being scripts loaded from `localhost`.
+So please wrap the communication with the app in HTTPS if you serve the app from a remote location.
+We have tested this with Apache 2.4 and `mod_proxy`.

+If you only want to test the smart contracts and other app features you can circumvent the camera issue by entering the QR encoded urls manually.
+For a locally hosted app this would mean going to `http://localhost:8080/?objid=1234567` in your browser.

 ## Generating QR Codes

 The app comes with a QR code reader.
 The QR codes are expected to encode a link of the form `https://your-domain.tld/?objid=1234567` where the GET parameter `objid` contains the (not necessarily numerical) id of a (to be) registered object.